libellux/Libellux-Up-and-Running/docs/ossec/README.md

 :::
 ::::

-Proceed to add VMware ESXi server. as agentless, using the *NOPASS* option as using SSH keys to authenticate.
+Proceed to add VMware ESXi server as agentless using the *NOPASS* option as it will be using SSH keys to communicate.

 :::: code-group
 ::: code-group-item Ubuntu